Top 10 things to do in Iceland that first-timers will love!

 The Blue Lagoon became quite the well-being wonder as locals started swimming in the warm excess geothermal seawater that flowed from the nearby geothermal power plant.

-When minerals in the water such silica and sulphur were found to have healing properties the Blue Lagoon quickly became a curious retreat travellers!
+When minerals in the water such silica and sulphur were found to have healing properties the Blue Lagoon quickly became a curious retreat for travellers!

 It’s now one of the 25 wonders of the world and a remarkable place that represents everything that Iceland prides itself on (plus, super relaxing!).